soundasleep/jevon.org/wiki/vegan-mushroom-risotto.md

 ==Instructions==

-# Use a wide-based non-stick pan if possible
+# Use a wide non-stick pan if possible
 # Create vegetable stock by bringing water to boil; leave simmering
 # Slice mushrooms up, fry until cooked, set aside
 # In the same pan, fry up some oil + diced onion + crushed garlic on full heat, until the onion turns clear